 Preheat oven to 160C (fan forced) and line cupcake tray with 12 patty cases.

 Cream together butter and sugar until light and fluffy.
 Add egg and mix until well combined.
-In a separate bowl, add water, cocoa, Vanilla Essence-Extract and Black Food Colour Gel and mix well to form a thick paste.
+In a separate bowl, add water, cocoa, Vanilla Extract and Black Food Colour Gel and mix well to form a thick paste.
 Add to butter and egg, and mix until well combined pausing to scrape down the sides of the bowl and ensure there are no streaks of un-coloured mixture.
 Stir through sour cream and then add flour, mixing until smooth.

 In a separate bowl combine bicarbonate of soda and vinegar - the mix will fizz up.
 Give it a good stir then add to cupcake batter and mix until just combined.